 Go back to your WordPress Dashboard and deactivate every plugin you have.
 Then go to Tools -> Network Setup and follow the instructions.

-For a complete instruction on how to install a Multisite please have a look at the official WordPress Codex: Create a Multisite
+For a complete instruction on how to install a Multisite please have a look at the WordPress documentation: Create a Multisite

 After you’ve added the code snippets to your